No one has favorited this theater yet

 It was finally re-named Odeon Theatre from 19th December 1955 and closed on 17th October 1981 with William Hurt in “The Janitor” (aka “Eyewitness”).

-It was purchased by the City Council and was extensively altered to re-open as a live theatre known as the Marlowe Theatre on 8th July 1984.
+It was purchased by the City Council and was extensively altered to re-open as a live theatre known as the Marlowe Theatre on 8th July 1984, replacing the earlier Marlowe Theatre which had previously been the Central Picture Theatre.

 In October 2005 plans were put forward to extend the theatre forward into what has always been an open courtyard at the front.
 It was thought that would probably mean the facade will be removed.
-However, ‘renovation’ work began in 2009, which in reality by June/July 2009 turned out to be demolition, to build a new theatre which is expected to be completed by 2011.
+However, ‘renovation’ work began in 2009, which in reality by June/July 2009 turned out to be total demolition, to build a new theatre which was completed by 2011.

 Just login to your account and subscribe to this theater